SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

-It's clear how such kingdoms are later described in 21st century literature as "a grab-bag for all eukaryotes that are not animals, plants or fungi"[^4], these early classifications appeared to focus on removing confusing taxa that were clouding "pure" definitions of what was truly plant and animal and choosing to conviniently classify difficult organisms on what they are not, as opposed to what they are[^5].
+It's clear how such kingdoms are later described in 21st century literature as "a grab-bag for all eukaryotes that are not animals, plants or fungi"[^4], these early classifications appeared to focus on removing contradicting taxa that were clouding "pure" definitions of what was truly plant and animal and choosing to conviniently classify difficult organisms on what they are not, as opposed to what they are[^5].

-Throughout this period in the late 19th and early 20th century, various interpretations on how species should be organised were proposed.
-Most schemes used the term "kingdom"
+After the invention of the first electron microscope in the early 20th century, confusion was further compounded by both the appearance of a distinct cellular nucleus in some unicellular organisms.

+###
+Although Haeckel later added protozoa as a "sub-kingdom" to his Protista kingdom to represent unicellular animals, another kingdom emerged[^3]

 With the development of chain-termination DNA sequencing in 1977 by Frederick Sanger, the field